dmbaboiu/dmb_arducam/ArducamInfo.md

 In Arducam configuration files and software SDKs, RAW and ST_RAW are distinct data format identifiers used to define how sensor pixel data is read, structured, and parsed by the host application or USB/MIPI camera shield.
 * *RAW*
     * **Definition**: Standard uncompressed Bayer or raw sensor data format.
-    * **Data Handling**: The pixel values are streamed directly from the sensor array with standard color gain parameters (Red, Green1, Green2, Blue) mapped traditionally.
+    * **Data Handling**: The pixel values are streamed directly from the sensor array with standard color gain parameters (Red, GreenR, GreenB, Blue) mapped traditionally.
+The same is valid for Monochrome images (separate gains for the four pixels in the square), although it doesn't make much sense to have different values in this case.
     * **Use Case**: General computer vision, image processing, or saving standard unedited Bayer grid arrays for debayering on a host processor.
 * *ST_RAW*
     * **Definition**: "Software Trigger" or specialized stream-indexed raw format (FORMAT = 5) used in Arducam's proprietary USB/MIPI evaluation software and configuration profiles.